dominicfarr/peap/README.md

 #### IDE

+_Currently this isn't available due to the base image from aws not having the requierd libstdc++.so and glibc installed - next best thing is start an interactive shell inside of the vsc project_

 For the best experience using VSC and your dev container, install Dev Containers by Microsoft.
 Then navigate to the extension and connect to the running container.

 This way your VSC should recognize the Python packages installed in your container, and you should have access to code completion, linting, and other IDE features.